tomtyiu/Plant_Disease_analysis_writeup/README.md

 # Plant_Disease_analysis_writeup
-This is a technical writeup for Gemma 3n impact Challenge In order to fine tune gemma with plant disease dataset.
+This is a technical writeup for Gemma 3n impact Challenge.

+In order to fine tune gemma with plant disease dataset.
 I want this fine tune model to be a agent that specialize plant disease analyzes.

 First I need to install the unsloth dependencies